aws-solutions/media-services-application-mapper/INSTALL.md

 #### Outputs

 Go to the Outputs section of the stack and copy the four role ARNs to a notepad.
 You will need these as input parameters for the next templates.
+Also, notice the link named `InstallationGroupLink`.
+This link will take you to IAM to review the group created for granting installation permissions to IAM users.
 See the following image.

 ![IAM Template Outputs](images/iam-template-outputs.png)